NFTs in IP strategy of a company: New research project at MIPLM

 This research project is conducted by MIPLM graduate Maria Boicova-Wynants and supervised by Prof. Dr. Alexander Wurzer and Dr. Thibaud Lelong both CEIPI.

-Maria Boicova-Wynants is a partner with Starks, an IP and International trade law firm in Ghent, Belgium.
+Maria Boicova-Wynants is a partner with Starks, an IP and International trade law firm in Ghent, Belgium, and heads her own IP strategy consulting practice.
 She holds LL.B. from the University of Latvia, MBA from Vlerick Business School and LL.M.
 (MIPLM) from CEIPI.
 Maria is a Latvian Patent and Trademark Attorney, European Trademark and Design Attorney, as well as European Mediator in civil and commercial cross-border disputes for almost two decades.
 Her main areas of expertise are IP strategy, contracts, and alternative dispute resolution.
 She is also a mediator and art law expert on the list of the Court of Arbitration for Art (the Hague), and the Mediator on the WIPO ADR Centre’s List of neutrals.

 Here is a description of the research project: